Senator Orrin Hatch ‘Grateful’ for Editorial About His ‘Utter Lack of Integrity’

 After Hatch tweeted his praise — and emphasized that he didn’t vote for himself — Twitter users questioned the man’s reading comprehension.

-Perhaps Hatch was trying to be sarcastic.
+According to Matt Whitlock, Hatch’s spokesperson who spoke to the New York Times, Hatch’s response was apparently supposed to be tongue-in-cheek, which isn’t totally surprising.
 As evidenced by his medical-marijuana bill, the 83-year-old senator loves to make a joke.

-Note: This post has been updated to include the statement from Orrin Hatch’s spokesperson.